Doctoral Internship Program

 Supervision matches are yearlong, and are made with input from interns.
 Each intern receives one hour of weekly supervision with a primary supervisor, a licensed psychologist, and an additional hour with a delegated supervisor.
 According to the California Board of Psychology, delegated supervisors may include licensed mental health providers, such as psychiatrists, social workers, and marriage and family therapists.
 As an interdisciplinary staff, we value the benefit of interns being trained by licensed as delegated supervisors.

 Important Reminder: Our internship requirement complies with standards for the state of California.
 Some states may require supervision to be provided licensed psychologists only, while other states consider APA accredited sites exempt from this requirement.
 It is suggested that applicants research state requirements via the Association of State and Provincial Psychology Boards.
 Please feel free to share any concerns you have with the TD about your training requests.

 Intern Seminar Series

-These weekly two hour seminars provide interactive training on treating clients with specific problems or disorders (e.g. disordered eating, social anxiety, depression), therapy skills and techniques (case conceptualization, mindfulness and affect regulation, therapeutic communications) applied theories (e.g. CBT, ACT, DBT, Interpersonal), and ethical and professional issues (i.e. therapist/client attractions, job search).
+These weekly 1.5 hour seminars provide interactive training on treating clients with specific problems or disorders (e.g. disordered eating, social anxiety, depression), therapy skills and techniques (case conceptualization, mindfulness and affect regulation, therapeutic communications) applied theories (e.g. CBT, ACT, DBT, Interpersonal), and ethical and professional issues (i.e. therapist/client attractions, job search).